stephenverderame/cpp_book/src/pointers/shared.md

 While unique pointers model exclusive ownership, shared pointers model shared ownership.

 The shared pointer uses reference counting to keep track of the amount of other pointers referencing a piece of data.
 During the constructor, the reference count is incremented and during destruction the count is decremented.
 When that reference count goes to 0, the data is cleaned up.
 Because of this reference counting ability, shared pointers do have an added space and time overhead.
-Unlike a unique pointer, a shared pointer doesn't hold a pointer directly to the data but instead has a pointer to shared state containing the underlying data and meta data such as the reference count.
+Unlike a unique pointer, a shared pointer doesn't hold a pointer directly to the data but instead has a pointer to a control block containing the underlying pointer and meta-data such as the reference count.
 Furthermore, the shared pointer's reference counting logic is atomic and thread safe.
-This does not mean it synchronizes accesses to the data, but it does guarantee that only one thread will every attempt to free the data.
-The atomicity of the reference counting operation also incurs some extra overhead since atomic instructions are typically more expensive then non-atomic ones.
+This does not mean it synchronizes accesses to the data, but it does guarantee that only one thread will ever attempt to free the data.
+So you should not mutate the pointer or its underlying data from multiple threads without synchronization, but there's no need to synchronize the creation or deletion of shared pointers since the reference counting is atomic.
+The atomicity of the reference counting operation also incurs some extra overhead since atomic instructions are typically more expensive than non-atomic ones.

 Unlike unique pointers.
 Shared pointers are copyable.
-During a copy the pointer to the shared state is copied and the reference count in this shared state is incremented.
+During a copy the pointer to the control block is copied and the reference count in this control block is incremented.
 The old data's reference count is also decremented.

 Shared pointers have an interface that's extremely similar to unique pointers but with some differences.
 You can use the `use_count()` member function to get the current data's reference count.
 Since a shared pointer models shared ownership, there is no `release()` member function since this could free data out from under other shared pointer instances.
 Finally, we can move a `unique_ptr` into a `shared_ptr` via its constructor to start shared management of exclusively owned data.
 This makes `unique_ptr` great for factory functions since it's easily convertible to any type of pointer you may want to use.

 ```C++
 auto ptr = std::make_shared<int>(20);